-While most TV boxes will need Kodi to be updated regularly, there are a few exceptions.
+While most TV boxes need Kodi to be updated regularly, there are a few exceptions.
 How do you know if yours is one of them?
-I’ll explain that too.
+I’ll explain that, too.

-The process for updating Kodi is slightly different for a generic Android TV Box and a TV box running the official Android TV interface, but I have put together separate lists of instructions for each.
+The process for updating Kodi is slightly different for a generic Android TV box and a TV box running the official Android TV interface, so I have put together a separate list of instructions for each.

 Why You Should Update Kodi

-Team Kodi switched to a “release early, release often” development strategy.
+Team Kodi operates using a “release early, release often” development strategy.

-This means they’ll push out smaller, more frequent releases that may add one feature or fix a specific issue every month or two, instead of waiting to push out one major release that fixes everything at once.
+This means they’ll push out smaller releases that may add one feature or fix a specific issue every month or two, instead of waiting to push out one major release that fixes and updates everything at once.

 In theory, this means faster reaction time on any bugs and less chance that, by fixing one thing, something else would break.
 Most of the major software development companies release frequent updates, so this is the industry standard.